 In 2019, we acquired all shares of Loxo for a purchase price of \$6.92 billion, net of cash acquired.
-Under the terms of the agreement, we acquired a pipeline of investigational medicines, including selpercatinib (LOXO-292), an oral RET inhibitor that has been granted Breakthrough Therapy designation by the FDA, and LOXO-305, an oral BTK inhibitor.
-Selpercatinib (LOXO-292) was also granted Priority Review from the FDA in the first quarter of 2020.
+Under the terms of the agreement, we acquired a pipeline of investigational medicines, including selpercatinib (Retevmo), an oral RET inhibitor, and LOXO-305, an oral BTK inhibitor.
+In the second quarter of 2020, the FDA approved selpercatinib (Retevmo) under its Accelerated Approval regulations and continued approval may be contingent upon verification and description of clinical benefit in confirmatory trials.